-Vehicles should be parked on the left or right as you head down the driveway.
+Vehicles should be parked ONLY ON THE LEFT as you head down the driveway.
+No parking is available to the right of the driveway as this is private property.
 Please leave your car in the parking area and DO NOT drive down to the barn – this is a safety concern for our horses and students.
 We try to maintain a setup of orange cones to help restrict access by vehicles to the barn area.
 Please DO NOT drive past these cones.

 What should I wear to my lessons?

 Students should wear long pants for all lessons.
 A heeled boot is ideal, but an athletic sneaker is acceptable footwear.
 Once a student has committed to riding lessons, a heeled boot should be purchased.
 FBF has helmets that a student may borrow, however we ask that once you or your child has committed to taking lessons PLEASE purchase your own riding helmet.
 This is better for overall hygiene and safety.
 Speak to your instructor about size.
 Riding helmets may be purchased at SmartPakEquine.com, Amazon or shop locally at Briggs Stable in Hanover.
 If you call SmartPak (1-800-461-8898) and tell them you ride at Furnace Brook Farm they can direct you to you items that Erin has handpicked for students, including riding pants, boots, and helmets.

 Where should I watch my child's riding lesson?

 We have seating available under the tree or on the ramp by the top ring.
 For the larger ring, we have seating available along the end by the entrance.
 There is a path leading down to the seating area.
 Parents should not come down to the mounting area or enter the ring.

 How do I pay for my lesson?